Sky Brown

 Sky Brown (スカイ・ブラウン, Sukai Buraun) is a British-Japanese professional skateboarder and surfer who competes for Great Britain.
 She was the youngest professional skateboarder in the world, and has also won the American TV programme Dancing with the Stars: Juniors.
 She represented Great Britain at the 2020 Summer Olympics, where she won a bronze medal in the park skateboarding event, making her the country's youngest-ever medallist.
 She repeated this feat by winning bronze for a second time in park at the 2024 Summer Olympics.
-In addition, she won the same event at the 2023 World Skateboarding Championship.
+In addition, she won the same event at the 2023 and 2025 World Skateboarding Championship.

 Early life

-Brown was born in Miyazaki, Japan.
+Sky Brown was born in Miyazaki, Japan.
 Her mother, Mieko, is Japanese, and her father, Stuart, is British.
 She has a younger brother, Ocean Brown.
 In Japanese, her given name is written in katakana as スカイ (Sukai) or in kanji as 澄海 (Sukai); as is standard for Japanese surnames of foreign origin, her family name is written only in katakana.

 Her British father lived in the United States for several years before moving to Japan.
 Brown lives in Miyazaki, but spends around half the year in the US.
 Her family are skateboarders, and her preschool had a skate park.
 She has a skating ramp in her back garden, as there are no skate parks in her home area of Takanabe, Miyazaki.
 In addition to skateboarding, Brown also surfs.